oddbird/oddleventy/content/workshops/cascading-styles-deep.md

     url: https://smashingconf.com/freiburg-2023/workshops/miriam-suzanne/
 summary: |
-  New CSS features are shipping at an unprecedented rate -- cascade layers, container queries, the ':has()' selector, subgrid, nesting, and so much more.
+  New CSS features are shipping at an unprecedented rate -- cascade layers, container queries, the `:has()` selector, subgrid, nesting, and so much more.
   **It’s a good time to step back and understand how these tools fit together in a declarative system -- a resilient cascade of styles**.

+  This workshop is available
+  to companies as well as conferences.
 ---

 It’s an exciting time, but the list can also feel overwhelming.